All Episodes

 Well, all over, actually.

-My dad was in the Marine Corps as well, and so we we grew up kind of every place.
+My dad was in the Marine Corps as well.

-And he and so he enlisted.
+And so he enlisted?

-He went to the Naval Academy and he um went into the Marine Corps after graduation and then went to flight school, and he was a helicopter pilot.
+He went into the Marine Corps after graduation and then went to flight school.

 And what was he doing in the barracks in Beirut?

-Well, he was the uh air liaison officer, so when they had to get supplies to and from the ship, it was his job to uh coordinate that.
+So when they had to get supplies to and from the ship, it was his job to coordinate that.

-I remember the gruesome uh aftermath of that blast and uh uh just wondering, did you ever get a body back?
+And I'm just wondering, did you ever get a body back?

 What did they give you back?

-Oh gosh.
+Oh, gosh.

-You know, it took three weeks before they could identify his remains, and they actually had to do it from some x-rays from a broken bone he'd had his childhood.
+You know, it took three weeks before they could identify his remains, and they actually had to do it from some x-rays from a broken bone he'd had in his childhood.

 They haven't been held accountable and they haven't been stopped.

-And i it's just very difficult.
+It's just very difficult.

-American presidents uh ritually will say uh that they mourn the loss of this life, uh that they're going to hold the perpetrators accountable, uh, that uh you can't get away with this kind of stuff uh on Americans, and then inevitably they do get away with it.
+American presidents ritually will say that they mourn the loss of this life, that they're going to hold the perpetrators accountable, that you can't get away with this kind of stuff on Americans.

 Yes.

-Well, Hezbollah and and the government of Iran, who in fact has hired Hezbollah as their hitman time and time again, uh they have been getting away with murder literally over and over and over again.
+Well, Hezbollah and the government of Iran, who in fact has hired Hezbollah as their hitman time and time again, they have been getting away with murder literally over and over and over again.

-We have a guilty verdict against them, but we are prevented from collecting damages, in essence, actually holding them accountable just because of some loopholes in the U.S. law, and and we need to fix that because if we're not holding them accountable, they're they're never gonna stop.
+We have, in fact, sued the government of Iran for this crime, and we have a guilty verdict against them, but we are prevented from collecting damages, in essence actually holding them accountable just because of some loopholes in the U.S. law, and we need to fix that, because if we are not holding them accountable, they are never going to stop.

 Is there legislation that would fix that loophole?